 Photography and Videography Policy

-Picture taking, filming, or videotaping of the exterior areas of Library property is allowed, as long as such activity complies with the Code of Conduct, and does not interfere with the flow of traffic and with customers or staff wishing to enter or leave the building.
+Photography and/or videography of the exterior areas of Library property is allowed, as long as such activity complies with the Code of Conduct, and does not interfere with the flow of traffic and with customers or staff wishing to enter or leave the building.

 We ask that news media photographers, videographers and reporters do not approach minors for photography and/or videography requests unless an accompanying guardian grants permission.
 Minors are not able to provide consent and such requests are expressly prohibited.